spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 ### pos_to_upos()
-Map POS tags to Universal Depenendy POS tags.
+Map POS tags to Universal Dependency POS tags.
 This only works if there is a conversion function in `util.tagsets.pos_to_upos` for the given language and tagset.

 **Arguments:**